-Employee: A nonresident full-time Round Rock ISD employee may request that his or her child be admitted into an Round Rock ISD school by completing an online application.
+Employee: A nonresident full-time Round Rock ISD employee may request that his or her child be admitted into a Round Rock ISD school by completing an online application.
 These applications will be reviewed annually.
 The District reserves the right to place nonresident children in an open campus and/or refuse admittance if a school or the District reaches capacity.
 The District is not responsible for transportation of transfer students, except as provided by statute or policy.

 Senior Only: A senior who has completed his or her junior year as a resident of the District and who has met the attendance, behavior, and academic expectations shall be permitted to enroll and to complete his or her senior year in the District.

 Transfers to Participate in Elementary Dual Language for Native English Speakers (Opt-in)

 Parents who are interested in pursuing enrollment in the dual language program for their child will be required to attend a district and/or campus Parent Orientation meeting in the spring.
-The district meeting was held April 11.
-Beginning in July, student candidates will be screened using an oral language proficiency assessment and are required to score “fluent” in English to be eligible for program enrollment.
+The date will be posted on the website.
+Beginning in July, student candidates will be screened using an English oral language proficiency assessment to be eligible for program enrollment.
 Upon qualification, parents will complete a dual language program application.
 Students who have met entry requirements will be entered into campus lotteries in late July.

-Available class enrollment for opt-in transfer students into these programs are first made available to students zoned to the campus where the program is held.
+Available class enrollment for English proficient students into these programs are first made available to students zoned to the campus where the program is held.
 If your school does not have a dual language program and you are interested in participating, please contact Bertha Benedict at 512-464-5958 to be considered for a transfer into a dual language program.
 She will coordinate with the campus administrator and/or bilingual instructional coach to determine space availability.